What is eczema?

 Your child is more likely to have eczema if other family members have allergies, asthma or eczema.
 A family health history can help your doctor diagnose eczema.

-At UW Health, we provide a wide range of treatments to help your child cope with eczema
+UW Health Kids specialists provide a wide range of treatments to help your child cope with eczema

 Eczema treatments work to ease symptoms by reducing inflammation and cooling and moisturizing the skin.

 Treatments the doctor may prescribe: